RyEggGit/Networking-Labs/Lab2/README.md

 2. *Use the command netstat -in.
 Change –in to –s to get some statistics. .
 Include some of the output in your report and explain it.
 Please do not include all of the output.
 Pick 3-4 interesting pieces of information to show.
 This is especially important for netstat -s, which will produce many lines of output.*
 3. *Use the command netstat -r.
 Include the output in your report and explain it.*

-1. Prints information about the networking of the system.
-You can specify the routes, groups, interfaces, masquerade and stastics and it will return the Active Internet connections,Recv-Q, Send-Q, Local Address, Local Address,Local Address, User,  PID/Program name, and Timer of the sockets on your machine.
+1. Netstat is a network utility that provides information about the networking state of the system.
+It can display active connections, routing tables, interface statistics, masquerade connections, and multicast memberships.
+Key functions include showing active internet connections (both incoming and outgoing), displaying the routing table, and providing statistics on network interfaces and protocols.

 2. Running `$ netstat -in` returns: